reke1608/rekeportfolio/content/project/nickel-selenium-and-palladium-selenium-complexes/index.md

 ---
-title: Nicel-Selenium & Palladium-Selenium Complexes
+title: Nickel-Selenium & Palladium-Selenium Complexes
 summary: This project aimed to report new nickel-selenium and palladium-selenium complexes thereby adding to the existing knowledge of nickel complexes with selenium ligands.
 tags:
   - Undergraduate